mlchrzan/pairadigm/README.md

   - `dawid_skene_annotator_ranking()` to rank all annotators by reliability
   - `irr()` method for inter-rater reliability using Cohen's/Fleiss' Kappa or Krippendorff's Alpha
 - **Improved Multi-Model Workflows**: Test all LLMs at once with `test_all_llms=True` parameter
+- **Allowing for Ties**: Option to allow "Tie" as a valid comparison outcome in generating pairwise annotations
 - **Better Error Handling**: Enhanced validation and clearer error messages

+**Bug-Fix from version 1.1.0**: Fixed a bug in the `LLMClient` class where certain models did not properly handle the temperature parameter.

 ## Features